Campus & Faculty Grants

 Inclusion Innovation Collaborative

 The CCCU was awarded a grant through the American Immigration Council to become a part of the Inclusion Innovation Collaborative, which will support the development and scaling of projects that build more inclusive and welcoming communities across the United States.
 Six CCCU institutions have been selected to receive funding to promote programs that engage their students in work with other groups in their cities to create more inclusive communities.
-We hope to be able to provide additional funding to more institutions in the future.
+The CCCU has received additional funding for a year two cohort.
+Read about the selected institutions for this year’s award and their projects here.

 Bridging the Two Cultures of Science and the Humanities